msandow/lego/README.md

 # Lego

 Hapi *( >= 8)* and Express *( >= 4 )* HTML templating for files with .html extension.
-Similiar to Handlebars in its features, Lego allows for doing server-side includes of static HTML files, or other JS files that return strings.
-Think Handlebars, plus PHP-esque requiring.
+Similiar to Handlebars in its features, Lego allows for doing server-side includes of static HTML files or other JS files that return primitives, and the use of logical operators for conditionals.
+Think Handlebars, meets KnockoutJS, plus PHP-esque requiring.

 [Server Implentation](#setup)